Federation of Young Socialists: History

 From 19 to 21 October 2018 the VIII National Congress was held in Rome, which led to the election of Enrico Maria Pedrelli as Secretary.

 On 12 April 2019, the Federation of Young Socialists clashed with the Italian Socialist Party following the political agreement that saw the latter party, a member of the Party of European Socialists, compete in the 2019 European Parliament election in alliance with More Europe, which is affiliated with the Alliance of Liberals and Democrats for Europe Party.
 This stance was heavily criticised by the party, but there were many exponents who expressed their solidarity with the FGS, inside and outside the party.

+On October 27, 28, and 29, 2023, at the Socialist Circle of Rome in Garbatella, the 10th National Congress unanimously elected Nicolò Musmeci as National Secretary, Claudia Corso Marcucci as President, and two Vice-Secretaries, Mattia Giuseppe Maria Carramusa and Giorgia Natalini, with the motion "Creative Destruction."